modypy/modypy/docs/guide/06_dc_engine_sampling.rst

 - how to update states when a clock tick occurs.

 For this, we will slightly modify the DC-engine example from the previous exercise.
+The DC-motor block and the propeller block are also provided as standard blocks, which we will use in this example.

 We again start by importing our required elements:

 .. code-block:: python

-    import numpy as np
     import matplotlib.pyplot as plt

-    from modypy.model import System, Signal, SignalState, Block, Port, Clock from modypy.blocks.sources import constant
+    from modypy.model import System, Signal, SignalState, Block, Port, Clock from modypy.blocks.aerodyn import Propeller
+    from modypy.blocks.elmech import DCMotor
+    from modypy.blocks.sources import constant
     from modypy.simulation import Simulator

-We will re-use the ``DCMotor``, ``StaticPropeller`` and ``Engine`` classes as well as the system definition from the previous excercise:
+We will re-use the ``Engine`` class as well as the system definition from the previous exercise:

 .. code-block:: python

-    # Define the DC-motor block
-    class DCMotor(Block):
-        # ...

-    # Define the static propeller block
-    class StaticPropeller(Block):
-        # ...

-    # Define the engine
     class Engine(Block):
         # ...

     # Create the system and the engine
     system = System()